douglascybersec/cyber-blog-templates/README.md

 ## Getting Started

 > Just to recap, One mouse click on a Video Serie, just after reading this will take you to each of the individual Video Resources Readme files.
 From there, you can reuse the templates by following the instructions I've posted.
-(Clicking helped me as well!)
+(Clicking helped me as well, big time!)

 ## Video Series